DevOpsBootcamp/website/source/contributing-to-open-source.rst

 .. ifnotslides::

-    While you're reading through Issues, Pull Requests, and Mailing Lists, see if their communication styles are compatible with how you like to talk with people.
-You might not get lunch with these people, but you do want to be friendly with them and have them do the same.
+    While you're browsing the project's communication channels (Github issues, mailing lists, etc.), check if their communication styles are compatible with how you like to talk with people.
+You might not get lunch with these people, but you do want to be able to communicate with them effectively.

 Documentation and Guides